dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2021/building-least-priviledge-permissions-with-aws/index.md

 As usual, please do share any comments, suggestions or observations!

 [^1]: Of course this is only a tiny part of the world of security best practices.
 To learn more I highly recommend [Veeral Patel's amazing 'How to secure anything' project](https://github.com/veeral-patel/how-to-secure-anything)
+[^2]: The exact permissions required are documented at https://serverless-stack.com/chapters/customize-the-serverless-iam-policy.html
 [^2]: This is a great way to get engineers to think more about security - let them experiment with it and learn about it safely.
 Sandbox environments _still_ need certain protections.
 For example, you don't want someone to inadvertently install a component which spins up a bunch of EC2 instances which start bitcoin mining, but AWS has a raft of features to help you build these kinds of guardrails, without limiting the ability of engineers to test and learn.